3vm/dsn_verif/examples/fifo_synchronous/README.md

-incomplete dont use yet Synchronous and Asynchronous First In First Out FIFO
+Synchronous First In First Out FIFO

 For further description refer to this book